anderslan/ptBCPNN2.0/README.md

        hypercolumnar training patterns, and as well as distorted test patterns with some units in the training patterns flipped.

+       Synchronous and asynchronous update methods are implemented and can be tested by commenting/uncommenting in run() and hrun(),

-       Three different learning rules are implemented, "hebbian", "willshaw", "bcpnn", and some more to come.
+       Seven different learning rules are implemented, "hebb", "covar", "precovar", "hopfield", "willshaw", "bcpnn", and
+       "boms" have been implemented.

-       A function for measuring bits-per-synapse is included in Measure.py.
+       Functions for measuring bits-per-synapse are included in Measure.py.

        Two main functions are included, one to run non-modular and one for hypercolumnar networks.

+       In First_tests.py and PatStorCap.py are en embryo of tools to evaluate performance.

        Getting started
        ---------------

-       Start a python terminal and import ptBCPNN and Measure.
+       Start a python terminal and import ptBCPNN2.

        In terminal do:

-       returns = ptBCPNNc.hrun(1024, 32, 1775, 4, lrule = "bcpnn", niter = 15, seed = 4711)
+       returns = ptBCPNN2.hrun(1024, 32, 1775, niter = 15, nflip = 1, lrule = "bcpnn", seed = 4711, verbosity = 3)

-       Should give output:
+       Should give about output:

-       Fraction correct =  90.37 %
+       Fraction correct =  92.90 %
-       Time elapsed = 1761.2 ms
+       Time elapsed = 1089.5 ms